 The :r command enables you to read the contents of a file or the standard output from a shell command into the file you are currently editing.
 For example, reads the contents of the file test_data into the current file after the cursor.
 Also, reads the contents of the file std_dev into the current file after line seven.

 :r test_data[RETURN]

 :7r std_dev[RETURN]

 You can also read the output from a shell command into your file by typing where cmd is the name of the shell command.
-For example, reads a list of the files in your working directory into the file you are editing, beginning at the current cursor position.
+For example, r !ls[RETURN]

 :r !cmd[RETURN]